If you would like to return to information from the previous session, please click here.

 columns are specified, these tools can specify column names, for

-example: left_join(by = c("Codigo" = "Codigo"))
+example: left_join(by = c("Codigo" = "Codigo")).

 There are occasions when only part of a joining table are needed.

-tools, we can do this as part
+Using pipes and some {dplyr} tools, we can do this as part

 of the join command: